What Essential Roofing Warranties to Consider When Hiring a Contractor in Eugene, OR?

 Understanding Roofing Warranties: What Homeowners Need to Know

-licensed roofing contractor, it’s essential to understand what a
+Before hiring a licensed roofing contractor, it’s essential to understand what a roof warranty is and how it protects your home and budget.

 What is a Roof Warranty?

-roof warranty is a written guarantee from either the
+A roof warranty is a written guarantee from either the roofing company or roofing material manufacturer that covers specific damages or defects for a certain period.

 The Two Main Types of Roofing Warranties: